jjosecodes/Facial_Recognition/README.md

 ### Running the Flask Application

 1. **Launch the Flask Server**:
-   - Navigate to the project's directory.
+   - Navigate to the flask_app directory.
    - Run the following command:
      ```bash
-     python flask_app.py
+     python app.py
      ```

 2. **Using the Flask Application**: